cohnjesse/guild/README.md

 Obviously this would need some refactoring if it was going to be a production app.
 If I was coming up with a plan to refactor it I would start by refactoring some parts of the existing components into generic components, such as the form used to send a chat or buttons used in the app.
 Happy to talk further about this and other possible paths for refactors.

+To run this project locally simply run git clone, npm i, and then serve the project by running npm start.

 You can view and use the working app at http://cohnjesse.com/guild